wustlcse237sp20/project-myfrienddragon/README.md

 ### How to Play

 You can move the dragon side to side with the A and D keys and shoot with the X key.
+Note that the game does not yet take continuous keyboard input, so you will have to continually tap the keys.

 ### Completed Stories